jggatter/Notes/git/git advanced.md

 git cherry-pick: Apply changes from a specific commit to your current branch.
 This is useful when you want to bring a specific change from one branch to another without merging the entire branch.
 -   `-n` or `--no-commit`: Apply changes from the commit but do not create a new commit.
 -   `-e` or `--edit`: Allow editing of the commit message before committing.
+0. Identify the SHA of the commit that exists on a different branch from the target
+1. Switch to **target** branch (destination)
+2. `git cherry-pick <commit SHA>`
+3. Resolve any conflicts, add, commit

 git reflog: Shows a log of all the actions performed on your local repository, including commits, branch switches, and more.
 This can be helpful for recovering lost commits or undoing a rebase.
 `--expire=<time>`: Remove reflog entries older than the specified time.